 In the future, parents should be able to pre-pay electronically on their students’ accounts, as well as monitor when and what meals their children are eating.
 Currently, they can only pre-pay for meals on a child’s account through a check.

 I am not feeling it.
 I know it makes more business sense; the accounting will be much easier.
-But, I still don’t like this idea.
-This really becoming the world, we used to watch on T.V.
+I still don’t like this idea.
+This is really becoming the world, we used to watch on T.V.